NotLebedev/freeze/README.md

 in PATH to handle modifications of PATH by original command correctly).
 This solution allows seamless handling of most cases.

+To perform these code modification a patcher written in rust based on nushell internal crates is used.
+It is easier to parse code this way and results of patching are always consistent with how nushell behaves.
+See [lib/patcher](lib/patcher) for code.

 ### What to do for `use` of other nushell scripts?
-*Short*: Add links to all dependencies into derivation, kinda like symlink join.
+*Short*: Add symlinks to all dependencies into derivation, kinda like symlink join.

 *Long*: In case of `$env.NU_LIB_DIRS` situation is different.
 Unlike `$env.PATH` it is not handled dynamically.
 Instead `use`s are evaluated during parsing of scripts as described